-After deciding which activities to outsource, the outsource must plan how to implement this decision.
-The most important and complex phase is the choice of outsourcer, especially if the company already has a network of relationships with outside suppliers, each
+After deciding which activities to outsource, the outsourcee must plan how to implement this decision.
+The most important and complex phase is the choice of outsourcer, especially if the company already has a network of relationships with outside suppliers, each of which specialized in a particular area.
+The decision-making process entails the phases described in Table 2.

 The most important and necessary phases of an outsourcing strategy are the decisions about the objectives to achieve through an outsourcing strategy and the activities to outsource (Meo Colombo, Pellicelli, 2013).
 In the first phase the firm must assess whether outsourcing is a feasible strategy for the organization given its current strategic objectives.
-Jennings identifies the following necessary steps (Jennings 1996: 393-405): 1) define the long-term strategy for the function to be outsourced; 2) consider the impact of the decision to outsource on the achievement of the mission and strategies of the organization, including costs, quality, flexibility, and the meeting of deadlines; 3) consider changes in the environment that require a change in strategy.
+Jennings identifies the following necessary steps (Jennings 1996: 393-405): 1) define the long-term strategy for the decision to outsource on the achievement of the mission and strategies of the organization, including costs, quality, flexibility, and the meeting of deadlines; 3) consider changes in the environment that require a change in strategy.